francescortiz/image/README.markdown

 * **static**: tells image to look for our image in STATIC_ROOT instead of MEDIA_ROOT.
 * **format**: one of JPG, PNG, etc.
 * **quality**: quality to use for "format"
+* **autogen**: if set, the image will be pregenerated, allowing external linking (newsletters, etc).
+* **background=RRGGBBAA**: if set, background color to apply to the image (only makes sense on transparent images).
+* **fill=RRGGBBAA**: forces the size of the generated image to be the request width and height.
+Unless "mode" is set to "scale", it behaves exactly as "background=RRGGBBAA".

 ### Other parameters